 Needlestick and Sharps

 Created for everyone working where needles or sharps could be present.
-Learners are educated about the risks and how to work in a way that keeps yourself and your colleagues safe.
+Learners are educated about the potential risks from needles & sharps in the workplace and how to keep themselves and others safe.
 Certificate emailed on completion.

 NEEDLESTICK AND SHARPS